bartswierz/employee-records/README.md

 - Node.js: JavaScript runtime for executing server-side code.
 - Material UI: Material-UI is a popular React UI library that provides pre-built components following the Material Design guidelines.
 With its rich set of components and seamless integration with React, Material-UI is a powerful tool for creating beautiful and responsive user interfaces in MERN stack applications.

 ## Getting Started

 To run the application locally, follow the steps below:

-## Installation

-Provide instructions on how to install and set up your project.
-Include any prerequisites and dependencies that need to be installed.

 ## Usage